simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/pycmap_correlation_matrix_cruise_track.rst

             coefficient, more favorable for linear correlations. *'kendall'* evaluates Kendall Tau correlation coefficient.

         **exportDataFlag: boolean, default: False**
           If True, the graph data points are stored on the local machine.
-The export path and file format are set by the `API's parameters`_.
+The export path and file format are set by the `APIs parameters`_.
         **show: boolean, default: True**
           If True, the graph object is returned and is displayed.
 The graph file is saved on the local machine at the figureDir directory.
           If False, the graph object is returned but not displayed.